hey-kong/lever/README.md

 # Shift

-General and Precise Cache Eviction for Skewed Workloads.
+A Precise Cache Eviction Algorithm by Coordinating Segmented One-Shot LRU with Frequency.

 ## Related Links